Frederick station

 Frederick is a passenger rail station and the northern terminus of the MARC Brunswick Line's Frederick branch, which heads south toward Washington, D.C.
 This is one of two stations on the Frederick branch.
 The station is also a major hub for buses of the TransIT Services of Frederick, Maryland.

 Frederick Station is located at 100 South East Street, at the south end of the bridge over Carroll Creek in Frederick, Maryland.
 It was built on December 17, 2001, on the old Frederick Branch of the Baltimore and Ohio Railroad, and was designed to represent some of the original B&O depots of the 19th century.
 The station is ADA accessible due to a mini-high platform.

+On October 20, 2025, Loudoun County Transit started service to Frederick station as part of a pilot project, this is expected on end on September 30, 2026.